vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 Briefly, we specified our experiment class and the number of epochs to run.
 We also configured a [logger](../logging-and-analysis.md), the environment dataset, and a training data loader to initialize our objects at different orientations for each episode.
 We also specified a valid but unused eval dataloader (currently necessary). `monty_config` is a nested config that describes the complete sensorimotor modeling system.
 Here is a short breakdown of its components:

-- `PatchAndViewMontyConfig`: the top-level monty config object specifies that we will have a sensor patch and an additional viewfinder as inputs to the system.
+- `PatchAndViewMontyConfig`: the top-level Monty config object specifies that we will have a sensor patch and an additional viewfinder as inputs to the system.
 It also specifies the routing matrices between sensors, SMs and LMs (using defaults in this simple setup).
   - `monty_args`: a `MontyArgs`object specifying we want 500 exploratory steps per episode.
   - `sensor_module_configs`: a dictionary specifying sensor module class and arguments.
 These dictionaries specify that
     - `sensor_module_0` will be a `HabitatSurfacePatchSM` (a small sensory patch for a surface agent).
 The sensor module will extract the given list of features for each patch.
 We won't save raw observations here since it is memory-intensive and only required for detailed logging/plotting.